bubbadestroy/Jetstream-AC3000/README.md

 -rwxr-xr-x    1 0        0           57482 ddns.cgi

-## WARNING ( I had no LUCI at first, but found the work around just fine and now have luci )
+## PREFLASH WARNING ( I had no LUCI at first, but found the work around just fine and now have luci )